dseguy/clearPHP/rules/no-double-quote.md

 <!-- Good Practices -->
 # No Double Quotes

 PHP allows `'` and `"` quotes to create string literals.
 It also allows for NOWDOC and HEREDOC syntax, which are the same as the former but for larger blob of text.
-Both first syntaxes will stay unchanged, while the second syntaxes will make PHP replaces any variables, properties or array it finds within the literal by their actual value.
+Both first syntax will stay unchanged, while the second syntax will make PHP replaces any variables, properties or array it finds within the literal by their actual value.

 ```php
 <?php